 Resources

-- For physicians: Opportunistic Salpingectomy Consent Handout
+For physicians: Opportunistic Salpingectomy Consent Handout

-- For general and urologic surgeons: Video: Expanding Uptake for Opportunistic Salpingectomy in BC
+- Video: Expanding Uptake for Opportunistic Salpingectomy in BC

-This 13-minute video, narrated by general surgeon and surgical oncologist Dr Heather Stuart, explains the science and benefits of opportunistic salpingectomy for general and urologic surgeons interested in learning more.
+The below 13-minute video, narrated by general surgeon and surgical oncologist Dr Heather Stuart, explains the science and benefits of opportunistic salpingectomy for general and urologic surgeons interested in learning more.
 It covers counsel and consent, anatomical considerations, surgical procedures and risks, and troubleshooting options.